PeerHerholz/Python_for_Psychologists_Winter2021/_sources/introduction/introduction_3.md

 # Introduction III

-Within the second session we'll continue with the sections from last week, that is exploring this thing called "the computer" a bit more, specifically one aspect that might seem adjacent to utilizing `python` within research workflows but is actually a crucial component: `computing environments`.
+Within the third session we'll continue with the sections from last week, that is exploring this thing called "the computer" a bit more, specifically one aspect that might seem adjacent to utilizing `python` within research workflows but is actually a crucial component: `computing environments`.
 Don't worry: this will also entail hands-on programming, just not directly in `python`.
 The things covered in this session will introduce central concepts for our subsequent endeavors.
-For example, also the ones we will cover in the second part of the session, that is `jupyter notebooks` and finally `python`.
+For example, also the ones we will cover in the second part of the session, that is `jupyter notebooks` as a prerequisite for our `python` endeavors.

 ## Topics 💡👨🏻‍🏫

 In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

 ### Computing environments
+You might think: "why do we have to talk about computing environments & reproducibility?
+I just to code.".
+Fair enough but as hinted at during the introduction, knowing a bit more about this thing called the "computer" and how your code is run will be tremendously helpful and important going further.
+The sooner you can utilize the respective tools/resources the better as quite a bit, actually all, of your coding will depend on it.
+We usually trust our machines to do what we ask them to do and while quite often we get the desired output, there's a fair chance that the same task will lead to a different outcome on a different OS, using a different version, etc. .
+However, what outcomes do we "trust" and why does it converge?
+All of this relates to "reproducibility" and within this section we'll briefly explore underlying problems and potential (partial) solutions via `python`.

 #### Objectives 📍
+- get to know problems wrt computational analysis & reproducibility
+- learn about virtualization and its different options
+- experiment with python virtualization options
+- Ask and answer questions
+- Have a great time

+#### Materials 📓
 Please download the example script [fancy_analyzes.py](https://www.dropbox.com/s/52q11h8r5oj8ocg/fancy_analyzes.py?dl=1).

-#### Materials 📓

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRRRVMRe7CegikWx84HvsfGvAhvWlA-Bb8tj5bqWmU9Vucl6kUxCC4XcIzVU6a0ExcJkgnnRYO_aE7Q/embed?start=false&loop=false&delayms=3000" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Jupyter notebooks
+During the previous session we had a look at different ways of communicating with our computers.
+Generally speaking we could either use a `GUI` or a `CLI`.
+In more detail we also have different options to utilize the same `programming language` to communicate with our `computer`, e.g. the `shell`, `jupyter notebooks` and `IDE`s.
+After we already explored the `shell` a bit, we'll now spend a closer look at `jupyter notebook` and how we can work with them.
+This is a central topic as the `python introduction` and `data analyzes` parts of the course will be conducted via `jupyter notebook` and you'll have to hand in most assignments via them as well.

 #### Objectives 📍

-- learn basic and efficient usage of the shell for various tasks
+- learn basic and efficient usage of the jupyter ecosystem & notebooks
-    - navigating directories
-    - file handling: copy, paste, create, delete
+    - what is Jupyter & how to utilize jupyter notebooks
+- Ask and answer questions
+- Have a great time

 #### Materials 📓

-Please see the rendered version of the `jupyter notebook`[Introduction III - jupyter notebooks](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/introduction/intro_jupyter.html) in the `ToC` on the left.
+Please see the rendered version of the `jupyter notebook` [Introduction III - jupyter notebooks](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/introduction/intro_jupyter.html) in the `ToC` on the left.

 ## Project related work 🥼🧑🏿‍🔬👩🏻‍🔬